-For a small town it has a unique mix of culture, high quality of life and so many leisure and outdoor recreation opportunities that it genuinely appeals to both young and old.
+For a small town it has a unique mix of culture.
+It has a high quality of life and so many leisure and outdoor recreation opportunities that it genuinely appeals to both young and old.

-Moreover, walking around downtown Morganton NC is quite a trip.
+Moreover, walking around the downtown of this North Carolina best small towns to live is quite a trip.